mahf-opt/mahf/README.md

 ## Example

-A simple genetic algorithm for real-valued black box optimization:
+A simple genetic algorithm for real-valued black box optimization.

+The example uses the [common benchmark functions](https://github.com/mahf-opt/mahf-bmf) for MAHF.

 ```rust
 use mahf::prelude::*;